tacohole/gouki/README.md

 ## Project Goals

 - Support for all existing [Heroku CLI commands](https://devcenter.heroku.com/articles/heroku-cli-commands) and functionality
-- Identical command syntax, arguments, and flags
+- Similar command syntax, arguments, and flags
 - Support for MacOS, Windows, and common Linux distros
 - Support for common Heroku CLI plug-ins like `pg-extras`, `builds`, and `repo`